 Your debt-to-income ratio is the ratio of your gross monthly income to your total monthly debt payments.
 Debt payments include credit card minimum payments, auto loans, student loans, and any other type of loan or line of credit you make monthly payments.

 Unless you earn a salary, your annual income is usually calculated by taking the past two years of tax returns and dividing it by 2 to get your average income over the past two years.

-Annual Income FAQ
+Annual Income Frequently Asked Questions

-I’m receiving child support, but it is not court-ordered, can I claim it as income?
+I’m receiving child support, but it is not court-ordered.
+Can I claim it as income?

-Is your annual income, gross or net?
+Is your annual income gross or net?

 Unless it is specified, annual income is your gross income, before taxes.

 I’m self-employed and didn’t make much in my first year, last year I made enough to qualify, how will it be calculated?